usrbinkat/kind-kongee/build.md

 # Kong in Kind
-How to build a kong enterprise edition hybrid gateway installation on [Kind](https://kind.sigs.k8s.io).
+Build a kong enterprise edition hybrid gateway installation on [Kind](https://kind.sigs.k8s.io).
 This guide is written for MacOS and is easily adaptable to Linux hosts.

 ## Architecture